 - Not the ideal brush for long hair

 An excellent option for medium stiff bristle wave brush

-Coming from a company widely known for their unparalleled grooming products for men, this premium wave brush boasts of 100 percent natural materials.
+Coming from a company widely known for its unparalleled grooming products for men, this premium wave brush boasts of 100 percent natural materials.
 It features heavily reinforced bristles made from quality boar hair that is not that soft nor too stiff — just the right medium softness to groom your waves and give your scalp a relaxing massage.
 It’s good for your waves and also for your beards and mustache!

-It comes with an elegant engraved design, matched with a well-crafted solid-beech wood body in a 5 x 2.75 x 1.5 inches that perfectly fit any palm size.
-Such a construction provide maximum control and ease of use over your hairstyling precision.
+It comes with an elegantly engraved design, matched with a well-crafted solid-beech wood body in a 5 x 2.75 x 1.5 inches that perfectly fit any palm size.
+Such a construction provides maximum control and ease of use over your hairstyling precision.
 And you don’t have to worry about your brushes getting dirty or bristles getting crushed as the box comes with a little travel box to safeguard your brush.

 - 100 percent natural boar bristle with an excellent medium stiffness